GSA/automate.fedramp.gov/content/documentation/general-concepts/oscal-metadata.md

 an `address` assembly within a `party` assembly.
 This may be used where multiple staff are in the same building, yet have different office numbers or mail stops.
-Use the `location-uuid` to identify the shared building, and only include a single `addr-line` field within the party\'s `address` assembly.
+Use the `location-uuid` to identify the shared building, and only include a single `addr-line` field within the party's `address` assembly.

 A tool developer may elect to always create a location assembly, even